 For a very quick, simple object lesson on the ability of the skin to open the doorway into your entire body, take off your shoes and socks, and rub the sole of your foot with a piece of garlic for a few minutes.
 Set a timer if you are curious.
 How long does it take you to taste garlic in your mouth?
 The average time for this test is 3 – 5 minutes.
 Garlic doesn’t have any penetration-enhancing ingredients to force it deeper into tissue like many cosmetics, so most of them enter your tissue even faster.

-How Much is Too Much?
-Known Carcinogens in Body Care
+How Much is Too Much in the Human Body?

 These ingredients are not in parts per million (ppm) or parts per billion (ppb) like pollutants in drinking water (See our favorite water filter for solving THAT problem!) or preservatives in food—they are often the main ingredients.
 Even in products that only use known carcinogens as a preservative or emulsifying agent, the ingredients are present in much higher concentrations than we usually think.
 For example, the lead in drinking water or the tocopherols in cracker packages are in extremely minute quantities compared to the sodium lauryl sulfate in body wash.